yashamon/web2/index.md

 [Global Fukaya category II:  singular connections, quantum obstruction theory, and other applications][6], 44 pages

-[A locally conformal symplectic Weinstein conjecture and non-squeezing][18], 26 pages
+[A locally conformal symplectic Weinstein conjecture ][18], 26 pages

 [Pseudoholomoprhic curves on the lcs-fication of contact manifolds][Oh] (With Yong-Geun Oh), 55 pages